-This course is a study of residential components, such as Site/ House Interface and dining areas, kitchens bedrooms, and baths, and how the function and form the entire residence.
+Lec.
+3 Lab.
+0 Cr.
+3 This course is a study of residential components, such as Site/ House Interface and dining areas, kitchens bedrooms, and baths, and how the function and form the entire residence.
+Prerequisite: RDG 100 or instructor approval.